 Using these keywords is as simple as including them in the Name field for each shipping rate you set up.

 UK shipping rates

-Continuing on from the first rate added, use the same method to add the rates listed below.
+Continuing on from the first rate added, use the same method to add the rates listed on our shipping costs page.

 Europe shipping rates

 To set up rates for Europe we'll need to create five zones like the one created for the UK.
 The first four zones will include specific European countries, with the fifth including the remaining European countries not covered by the first four.